rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 If you just skipped over the code, the basic gist is that it chooses a point on the grid at random for the origin, then randomly guesses another point until it finds one that is valid to draw.
 Once it finds a valid point, it draws a line to that point, then repeats.
 If it can't find a valid point, it chooses another one at random.

 What is a valid line?
 For a line to be valid, it needs to have two endpoints (nodes on the grid) and all the pixels in between those endpoints must have red, green or blue values higher than the STROKE_INTENSITY value.
-Make sense?
 So, if you have a stroke intensity of 64 and are drawing "red", the algorithm will only draw in places where all the pixels underneath have at least a value of 64 for red.

 Here's what this algorithm draws when applied to an image of... can you guess?